Appdynamics/process-monitoring-extension/README.md

 -   Memory utilization in %
 -   Number of running instances.
 (If there are, for example, 3 Java processes running, this monitor will report them individually)

+**Note**: If you are running Windows,  make sure that the file 'csv.xsl' is in 'C:\Windows\System32' for 32bit or 'C:\Windows\SysWOW64' for 64bit OS versions (standard under Windows Server 2003).
+If this file is not found, the process monitor will output an error to the log file (logs/machine-agent.log) .

 ##Installation
 1. Run 'mvn clean install' from the process-monitoring-extension directory and find the ProcessMonitor.zip in the "target" folder.